ScalableTrustworthyAI/scalabletrustworthyai.github.io/content/member/albert.md

 Previously, I was a research assistant at [CVUB](http://www.ub.edu/cvub/) under [Petia Radeva](https://scholar.google.com/citations?user=p_MCjd4AAAAJ&hl=en), where I worked on how to better model label noise on _Learning with Noisy Labels_ [see paper](https://www.sciencedirect.com/science/article/abs/pii/S0167865524001132).

-On my free time I can be found looking for open source projects to contribute to, or somewhere under the sun.
+In my free time I can be found looking for open source projects to contribute to, or somewhere under the sun.